jmf0069/SchoolNotes/Computer Networks/8-31-22 Network Core.md

 		-Takes L/R seconds to transmit (push out) L-bit packet into link at R bps -Store and Forward
-		-Entire packet must arrive at router before it can be transmitted on next link -End-end Delay
+		-Entire packet must arrive at router before it can be transmitted on next link
+			-WHY: Router has to determine the destination address from the header of the packet -End-end Delay
 		- =2L/R (assuming zero propagation delay)
 	-One-hop Numerical Example: